-For the smaller lawsuits and the less wealthy litigants, there is one type of award that can change the outcome of your case in a big way.
-Attorney’s fees are sometimes awarded to the prevailing party in a lawsuit.
-While the decision to award these fees is often in the discretion of the presiding judge, it helps to know when you may be entitled to have the losing party pay for your attorneys’ fees.
+For smaller lawsuits, there is one type of award that can change the outcome of your case.
+Prevailing parties can sometimes get the losing party to pay attorney’s fees.
+The decision to award these fees is often in the discretion of the presiding judge.
+However, it helps to know when you could have the losing party pay for your attorneys’ fees.

-For example, if you win a $10,000 judgment against a defendant, but had to pay your attorneys $5,000 out of pocket, obtaining that judgment just cost you $5,000.
-In North Carolina, there are ways in which you can have your attorney’s fees paid for, if you’re the prevailing party in a lawsuit.
+For example, if you win a $10,000 judgment, but had to pay your attorneys $5,000, that judgment cost you $5,000.
+In North Carolina, there are ways in which you can have your attorney’s fees paid for if you win.

 Contracts are the source of much litigation.
-Even when the terms are clearly laid out, and both parties agree to them, the end result can end in litigation.
+Even when the terms are clearly laid out, you may end up in a courtroom.
 Hiring attorneys to represent you in a lawsuit is a big decision, and it can involve big money.
 If you find yourself in that situation, having a well-worded contract can make all the difference.

-For example, a conditional sale contract or note, if collected upon by an attorney after it matures, can include an obligation to pay attorneys’ fees if it contains specific language requiring the debtor to pay attorney’s fees in a specific percentage of the “outstanding balance” up to but not in excess of fifteen percent (15%).
-If said contract or note does not specific a percentage, however, it shall be construed to mean 15% of the outstanding balance on the note, contract, or other evidence of indebtedness.
+For example, a conditional sale contract can include an obligation to pay attorneys’ fees.
+It must contains specific language.
+It must require the debtor to pay attorney’s fees up to 15% of the “outstanding balance”.
+If the contract doesn’t specific a percentage, it will be set at 15%.
 Many lenders and credit card companies use this language to help them collect on any delinquent accounts.

-The most commonly used cause of action (in some types of civil litigation) that includes attorneys’ fees is probably the Unfair and Deceptive Trade Practices Act.
-This Act was enacted in North Carolina to declare “unfair methods of competition in or affecting commerce, and unfair or deceptive acts or practices in or affecting commerce” as unlawful.
-This statute is a popular cause of action in the trial courts because it provides for treble damages (triple the amount) and attorney’s fees, payable by the losing party if the judge finds that the party charged willfully engaged in the act or practice, and there was an unwarranted refusal to fully resolve the matter which constitutes the basis of the suit.
-Attorney’s fees may also be awarded to the prevailing party if the party instituting the action knew or should have known that the action was frivolous or malicious.
+The most commonly used cause of action that includes attorneys’ fees is probably the Unfair and Deceptive Trade Practices Act.
+This was enacted in North Carolina to declare “unfair methods of competition in or affecting commerce, and unfair or deceptive acts or practices in or affecting commerce” as unlawful.
+This statute is a popular in the trial courts because it provides for treble damages (triple the amount) and attorney’s fees.
+To get these fees, the prevailing party must show that the party charged willfully engaged in the act or practice, and there was an unwarranted refusal to fully resolve the matter.

 N.C.G.S. § 6-21.1